A profit and loss statement provides information on how the business is doing.

-This report is only as good and accurate as the data in the bookkeeping system.
+This report is only as good and accurate as the data input to the bookkeeping system.

 You can either click on the quick image links below for extra information, or scroll down to read about the basics.